 Solicitor Paul Jordan summarises the law governing how a Civil Partnership which has come off the tracks can be brought to an end.
-Paul is always happy to answer legal queries and provide initial guidance without charge, so if you are looking to end a civil partnership and need some expert assistance then contact Paul by phone or email.
+Paul is always happy to answer legal queries and provide initial guidance without charge, so if you are looking for top quality legal advice on civil partnership dissolution in the south west (including Devon, Somerset and Cornwall) then contact Paul by phone or email.

 Ending a Civil Partnership

 Civil Partnerships came into operation in the United Kingdom in December 2005.
 A civil partnership is in many ways similar to a marriage, carrying many of the same laws, only under a different name.
 Unfortunately though, just like marriages, Civil Partnerships don’t always work out.

 There are three main categories that the ending of a Civil Partnership fall under; dissolution, separation and annulment.

 A civil partnership dissolution is very much like a divorce and once made it means that the couple will no longer be civil partners.
 Issues regarding property, finances and any children the couple may have will need to be resolved as part of the process.

 Civil Partnership Separation